News Release: Province must cancel coal leases if it’s serious about improving recreational experiences

 Crescent Falls, which is about 22 kilometres west of Nordegg in Clearwater County and reopened this past weekend, is entirely surrounded by coal leases.
 In fact, the number of coal leases in Clearwater County quadrupled in 2020 after the province revoked the 1976 Coal Policy which was originally put in place to protect the Eastern Slopes from mining.
 Despite the coal moratorium put in place in 2022, the coal leases from 2020 have yet to be cancelled.
 If mining exploration and development were to proceed in these areas, it would threaten the ecological integrity and recreation value of Crescent Falls recreation area.

-AWA questions Alberta’s commitment to improve recreation areas that are at risk of industrial degradation.
+AWA applauds improvements to cherished recreational areas, however, we question the province’s desire to have clean and intact recreation areas for Albertans when the government is also allowing these same areas to be put at risk of industrial degradation.
 The new features in Crescent falls include a bigger parking lot, more pedestrian trails and a falls viewing platform.
 According to the Government of Alberta news release, the project at Crescent Falls was part of an investment of more than $12 million to upgrade 13 sites along the David Thompson Corridor.
 The province has a goal to double tourism by 2035, in part by creating year-round nature-based tourism experiences.

 However, taxpayer money going into conservation, recreation, and tourism development seems like money wasted if these areas are allowed to be polluted by industry.